What is clarithromycin?

 - Store extended-release tablets at room temperature, 68°F to 77°F (20°C to 25°C).

-- Safely throw away clarithromycin that is no longer needed or expired (out of date).
+- Throw away clarithromycin that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep clarithromycin and all medicines out of reach of children.